Cloud VoIP Phone Systems Canada | North Star

 What is a cloud VoIP service and how does it work?

 A cloud VoIP service, or Voice over Internet Protocol, allows you to make and receive calls over the internet instead of traditional copper lines.
-By hosting your phone system in the cloud, Northstar IT removes the need for expensive on-site hardware.
+By hosting your phone system in the cloud, North Star removes the need for expensive on-site hardware.
 This setup provides your business with enterprise-level features like auto-attendants and call recording, all managed through a simple web portal for maximum efficiency across your entire organization.

 Can I keep my existing business phone numbers?